27 Jul 2020

 - Shareholder Loans (Receivable or Payable)

-Excess cash (and likewise, excess NWC) would also be considered redundant if this cash amount remains idle and can be redeployed without impacting the normal operations of the business.
+Excess cash and excess NWC would also be considered redundant if these assets remain idle or can be redeployed without impacting the normal operations of the business.
 Unlike working capital, capital assets, and intangible assets discussed above, redundant assets (or liabilities) do not impact what the business is worth.
-Instead, redundant assets and liabilities impact the value of a company’s shares as illustrated below.
+Instead, redundant assets and liabilities impact the value of a company’s shares as illustrated in our chart below.

 Financing liabilities, namely debt, include loans undertaken to finance key assets used in the business such as machinery and equipment.
 In our experience with this business value driver, it is not uncommon for businesses to also borrow funds to finance working capital given the low interest rates observed in today’s market.